 How Long Does it Take to Install Driveway Gates?

-The time varies and it’s not possible to give an estimate without looking at the job.
-Having the automation system underground will add extra time to the project.
+The time it takes to install a driveway gate varies and it’s not possible to give an estimate without looking at the specifics of the project.

 Is Wrought Iron or Wood Best?

-Solid timber gates can offer you more privacy and security but require more maintenance to avoid potential warping.
+Solid timber gates offer you more privacy and security but require more maintenance.
 That means frequent painting or sealing.

-Metal gates are very popular and don’t need so much maintenance, there is, however, less privacy.
+Metal gates are very popular and don’t need so much maintenance, there is, however, less privacy as they aren’t solid.

 When looking at having a gate installed think hard about what type of gate best suits your property and your needs.
 If you intend to walk through the gate more than drive through it, would it be best to have separate pedestrian access to the side of the main gate?